-Catadioptric telescopes are a type of telescope that use a combination of mirrors and lenses to reflect and refract light.
+Catadioptric telescopes are a type of telescope that uses a combination of mirrors and lenses to reflect and refract light.
 The name expresses this combination.

 The word “catoptric” refers to the study of reflection and “dioptric” to the study of refraction in optical instruments.

-There are a few variations to the design, which includes the Maks and the SCTs.
+There are a few variations to the design, which include the Maks and the SCTs.

 They are popular among amateur astronomers due to their versatility and ease of use.